Charity Film Festival

 Winners announced

-At the festival, live at Rich Mix in Bethnal Green.
+At the Charity Film Festival, live at Rich Mix in Bethnal Green.

 The Panel

-Our panel brings together people from across the creative industries and the charity sector.
-Further judges will be announced shortly.
+Our panel brings together people from across the creative industries and the charity sector to select the winners.
+Further judges for the Charity Film Festival will be announced shortly.

 Film screenings and awards